-BY 2016 Regulatory guidance and recommendations reports, workshops, and podcasts.
+BY 2016 Provide recommendations for regulatory guidance, reports, workshops, and podcasts.

 TASK 17-2 Analyze current San Francisco Bay Conservation and Development Commission policies governing fill in the Bay in light of sea level rise and the need for adaptation strategies, and revise as necessary.